Overview of the Market

 M&A Activity in the Sector

-Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 44 since January 2011.
-There were also 6 MBOs, one MBI and one SBO.
-A geographical breakdown of the deals shows that the South East dominates M&A activity, benefitting from 11 deals in the time frame.
-Yorkshire was close behind with 7 deals being completed.
-The rest of the deals are spread throughout other regions whilst slowly declining to Northern Ireland and the East Midlands, with only one deal.
+Upon breaking down the deal type, M&A activity within the sector is mainly categorised by acquisitions, with 147 since January 2011.
+There were also 41 MBOs, 3 MBIs, 3 SBOs and one merger.
+A geographical breakdown of the deals shows that the South East dominates M&A activity, benefitting from 33 deals in the time frame.
+The North West was close behind with 27 deals being completed.
+The rest of the deals are spread throughout other regions whilst slowly declining to Northern Ireland with only 3 deals.

 Hallidays’ client base consists of small to lower mid-market enterprises.
 Our benchmarking analysis reflects businesses with turnover below £20m, in line with the majority of our clients in this sector.